Mile run

 The mile run (1,760 yards, 5,280 feet, or exactly 1,609.344 metres) is a middle-distance foot race.

-The history of the mile run event began in England, where it was used as a distance for gambling races.
+The one mile run was a common athletic event in 18th and 19th century England, primarily for gambling purposes.
 It survived track and field's switch to metric distances in the 1900s and retained its popularity, with the chase for the four-minute mile in the 1950s a high point for the race.

 In spite of the roughly equivalent 1500 metres race, which is used instead of the mile at the World Championships and Olympic Games and is sometimes referred as the foremost middle-distance track event in athletics, the mile run is present in all fields of athletics.
 Since 1976, it is the only imperial distance World Athletics has on its books for official world records.
 (Note: The marathon race is commonly described in both imperial and metric distances.
-Although it was first run under imperial measurement of 26 miles, it was slightly elongated for the 1904 Summer Olympics in London to reach its current distance, and is now measured in kilometres for official purposes.)
+Although it was first run under imperial measurement of 26 miles, it was slightly elongated for the 1908 Summer Olympics in London to reach its current distance, and is now measured in kilometres for official purposes.)

 Although the mile is not featured at any major championships, the Wanamaker Mile, Dream Mile, Emsley Carr Mile and Bowerman Mile races are among the foremost annual middle-distance races.
+The Commonwealth Games reintroduced the mile race to its championship athletics program from 2026, in tribute to the tradition of the distance in Commonwealth nations, and particularly the rivalry between the Englishman Roger Bannister and his Australian rival John Landy to run the first four-minute mile.

-The current mile world record holders are Hicham El Guerrouj of Morocco with a time of 3:43.13 and Faith Kipyegon of Kenya with the women's record of 4:07.64.
+The current mile world record holders are Josh Kerr of Great Britain with a time of 3:42.66 and Faith Kipyegon of Kenya with the women's record of 4:07.64.

 Despite being only 109.344 metres longer, the mile is distinctly different from its much more common 1500 metres counterpart.
-World record holder Hicham El Guerrouj considers the mile to be his more challenging event.
+Former world record holder Hicham El Guerrouj considers the mile to be his more challenging event.

 “My favourite is 1500m.
 It’s part of my heart.
 I competed in it a lot and I know every metre of this race.
 The mile is completely different.
 If you are not strong physically and mentally, you cannot run it well.”